kowainik/smuggler/README.md

 -fplugin=Smuggler.Plugin
 ```

-If you want to generate a new source file rather than replacing the original
+If you want to generate a source files rather than replacing the originals
 then also add an additional compiler option:

 ```
 -fplugins-opt=Smuggler.Plugin:new
 ```
 say.
-This will create  new output files with the given suffix
+This will create output files with the given suffix
- (`.new`, in this case).
+ (`.new`, in this case) rather the rewriting the originals.

 A lovely addition to this package is that it automatically supports on-the-fly
 feature if you use it with `ghcid`.
 Smuggler doesn't perform file changes when